aws/s2n-tls/pq-crypto/README.md

 1. Create a new `s2n_cipher_preferences` in `tls/s2n_cipher_prefrences.c` that uses the new cipher suite
     1. Once this change is made, the KEM will be available for use in TLS handshakes; ensure that all testing/verification has been completed

-## How to add a new variant to an existing PQ KEM family
+## How to add a new variant to an existing PQ KEM family for use in hybrid TLS 1.2
 1. Add the code to `pq-crypto/KEM_NAME/`
     1. Update `pq-crypto/Makefile` to build that directory
     1. Update `lib/Makefile` to also include that directory